 To conduct a fresh deployment of Sui Consensus Engine, follow the instructions at Running Benchmarks.

 Narwhal & Tusk are developed in the asynchronous model.
-A partially synchronous variant of Narwhal and Tusk, called Bullshark, is presented in (Giridharan 2022).
+A partially synchronous variant of Narwhal and Tusk is called Bullshark (Spiegelman et al. 2022).

 Narwhal and Tusk started as a research prototype at Facebook Novi.

 Bullshark: DAG BFT Protocols Made Practical - Bullshark replaces Tusk for even greater performance.